On this page:

 There are several ways your instructor can upload Panopto content into Pilot.
 Check with your instructor to determine the best way to access your course content.

-Further instructions on the features available to you and how to use them is available through the Panopto Support Homepage.
+Further instructions on the features available to you and how to use them is available through Panopto Support.
 This website will teach you everything you need to know about Panopto.

 Note: Although the help documentation at this link corresponds to what you will see while using Panopto, you may see slight differences in the look and feel of Wright State's version of Panopto.